amadratitus/eVote_Original/README.md

 The Electronic Voting System by ElvoSys is released under the MIT License.

 ## Contact
-For any inquiries, please contact the ElvoSys team at contact@elvosys.com.
+For any inquiries, please contact the repo owner

-<b>Note:</b> This is a simplified example of a readme file for an electronic voting system.
-The actual implementation may require additional components, such as encryption, advanced security measures, and more detailed instructions for setup and usage.